SAP-archive/teched2020-IIS360/exercises/ex1/README.md

-# Exercise 1 - Generating a SAP Fiori elements app
+# Exercise 1 - Generating an SAP Fiori elements app

 In this exercise, you will create a SAP Fiori elements application of type List Report Object Page, based on the given SAP Cloud Application Programming Model sample service.